 Catch a connecting flight to Dangriga, and spend the night in this small town along the southern coast.

-This morning, you will have the thrilling opportunity to soar through the jungle treetops high above the forest floor.
+This morning you have the thrilling opportunity to soar through the jungle treetops high above the forest floor.
 A short hike up into the rainforest leads you to the first of five platforms where you begin your exciting trip back down through the jungle canopy on a series of cables.
-In the afternoon, you will take a leisurely float through the caves and majestic jungle on inner tubes.
-You will hike to the put-in to the Cave's Branch River with your inner tubes.
+In the afternoon, take a leisurely float through the caves and majestic jungle on inner tubes.
+Hike to the put-in to the Cave's Branch River with your inner tubes.
 From there, enjoy a float through a series of caves with glipses of the towering rainforest in between.

 After breakfast, transfer to Belize City and catch your international flight home.